Menu

 • Psychosocial Rounds: This is a forum for residents to discuss challenges faced as a physician in training and is meant to offer peer support to problem solve.

 • Quality Improvement & Scholarly Activities Session: A comprehensive guided course reviewing process and quality improvement, with didactic and hands on applications.
-Residents will be divided into small groups focused on completing a quality improvement project with the intent of presenting at professional conferences.
+Residents work in small groups focused on designing, implementing, and publishing a quality improvement project with the intent of presenting at professional conferences.

-• Leadership & Career Development Seminar: Dedicated to furthering resident career development through topics like CV writing workshop, job hunting, how to survive as an internist etc.
+• Leadership & Career Development Seminar: Dedicated to furthering resident career development through topics including: CV and personal statement writing workshops, negotiating a job search, how to survive as an internist.

-• Primary Care Grand Rounds: A conference with primary care attendings, often with guest speakers on various topics.
+• Primary Care Grand Rounds: A conference with primary care attendings, featuring guest speakers on various topics.

 • Outpatient Report: A practical case-based session where 2 residents will each present a case with concise teaching points targeted to be 30 minutes each including discussion.
 Presenters are encouraged to try different teaching strategies to involve participants and maximize learner engagement.
-Faculty/Chief Resident will be available to coach and provide feedback after the session.
+Faculty/Chief Resident meet with residents before and after each session to provide coaching and feedback.
 This is another opportunity to try new teaching skills techniques like group facilitation, or clinical microskills.

 • Evidence Based Practice Journal Article Review: Landmark outpatient articles are presented by an assigned resident.
 The goal is to gain insight into the evidence behind why we practice the way we do, and to evaluate that evidence.